eugbyte/go-monorepo-old/README.md

 ## About
 monorepo in golang

-The service/greet module can reference the libs/util modules
+The crucial feature of `go 1.18` that enables monorepo is the use of go workspaces, or `go.work`

-The crucial feature of go 1.18 that enables monorepo is the use of go workspaces, or `go.work`
+The `services/greet` module can reference the `libs/util` modules

 ## Installation
 ```